 What I first thought was a lack of sentimentality was more like a suit of armor.
 In their unequaled strengths, there are patterns of vulnerabilities and that is where I empathize with them.
 I doubt they truly lack genuine sentimentality; they’ve probably not shown me that side of them yet.
 Like everyone, trust comes slowly and boundaries are protections to those that would harm and destroy.

 As a woman, I can definitely understand this, but I’ll continue to poke at Wynne till she opens up to me.
 It seems fair since I’m spilling my mind and all its dark chaos to them.

 And what about that?
 Is it wrong to not want to do the brain merge?
-To not want to share that part of my history that hurt me?
-To repeat the ugliness of the past and have it reverberate like an ache in time?
-I cannot help but wonder if they were in my shoes, they wouldn’t want to sit idle while watching the same scenes play out again and again.
+To not want to share that part of my history that hurt me knowing what it can cost me if and when I share those memories?
+To repeat the ugliness of the past and have it reverberate like an ache in time for philosophical discussion fodder makes me intensely vulnerable?
+I cannot help but wonder if they were in my shoes, would they want to sit vulnerable and idle while watching the same scenes play out again and again.

 Is this my penance?

 Q pops off with smartassery and I do believe I’ve had enough.
 “Can you just…go away.”
 I say it not as a question, but a statement.
 “I’m no longer interested in having an artificially intelligent smartass know-it-all in my head.
 Either be who you are or be gone.
 But, mostly, be gone.
 For now.
 Unless you’re absolutely needed, I no longer want your assistance.”
 And with that, she’s gone.
 Reduced to a tool, and I feel immensely more like myself already.

 I sigh both contentedly and dissatisfied into the room.
 That’s when the pang of loneliness and vulnerability hits—a short panic and drop.
 Just briefly before I stifle it.
 Looking out over Anderas, I sit and wait to be summoned.